 by Texas Homesteader ~

-But wait, didn’t I see a large container stashed way in the back of the pantry just the other day?
+But wait, didn’t I see a large container of baking powder stashed way in the back of the pantry just the other day?

-How Do You Test Baking Powder If Baking Powder Is Still Active?
+How Do You Test Baking Powder To See If It’s Still Active?

-It’s easy to test baking powder to make sure it’s still active before using it in your recipe.
+There’s an easy test for baking powder to make sure it’s still active before using it in your recipe.

-I heated ½ cup of water in the microwave until it was very hot.
+Heat ½ cup of water until it is very hot.

-What Should Baking Powder Look Like When Testing For Freshness?
+What Should Baking Powder Look Like When Fresh?

-I wonder how that lack of reaction compares to the reaction I’d get with my current (albeit nearly empty) reserves of fresh baking powder.
+I wonder how that lack of reaction compares to the reaction I’d get with my current (albeit nearly empty) container of fresh baking powder.

 Wowser!
 The reaction was much more dramatic, immediately bubbling like crazy!